 Special Education services are made available to qualifying Lake Central students.
 A continuum of services is offered to meet the varied needs of our special education students.
 This continuum begins with the least restrictive service, which is consultation.
-Consultation services require the special education teacher meet with the classroom teacher on a regular basis in order to discuss the student's progress and collaborate on how to best meet the student's needs in the general education classroom.
-The next level of services is direct.
-The student meets with the special education teacher individually, or in a small group, for a specified period of time.
-The most restrictive programming offered at Kolling is resource room services.
-Students requiring resource room services spend a large block of time in the special education classroom.
-Students receiving resource room services are assigned to a general education grade level appropriate classroom for homeroom, specials, lunch and recess.
+Consultation services require the special education teacher to meet with the classroom teacher on a regular basis in order to discuss the student's progress and collaborate on how to best meet the student's needs in the general education classroom.
+The next level of services is in-direct, where the student receives special education services in their general education setting.
+The most restrictive programming offered at Kolling is direct resource room services.
+Students requiring direct resource room services spend identified academic blocks in the special education setting and the special education teacher is providing their instruction.
+Students receiving direct resource room services are assigned to a general education grade level appropriate classroom for homeroom, specials, lunch and recess, and any academic block not requiring direct special education instruction.
 If a student requires services that are more restrictive than resource room, the Special Education Case Conference Committee would meet to determine if a change of placement/alternative setting would be more appropriate.